igorlima/unapologetic-thoughts/pages/quick-notes.md

     - Clock Time: The hours and minutes we schedule.
       - Clock time is our method of organizing the day.
       - It's the 9-to-5 schedule, the calendar appointments, and the deadlines that matter.
-      - It’s necessary for efficiency.
+      - It's necessary for efficiency.
     - Experience Time: How I feel time passing.
       - This is subjective.
-It’s how time feels.
-An hour can fly by when you’re enjoying yourself or drag when you’re bored.
+It's how time feels.
+An hour can fly by when you're enjoying yourself or drag when you're bored.
-      - Henri Bergson called this “duration”—the time we live, not just measure.
+      - Henri Bergson called this "duration"—the time we live, not just measure.
-      - When I’m fully engaged in an activity, like writing or better conversations, time feels different.
+      - When I'm fully engaged in an activity, like writing or better conversations, time feels different.
         - I lose track of time.
   - The book _Anti-Time Management_, Richie Norton argues that there are two ways to put time to good use now:
     - Decide who you want to be.